udayvir-singh/pass-menu/README.md

 Email:    "${Username}@example.com"
 ```

-A key-value pair separated by colon is regarded is a field.
+A key-value pair separated by a colon is regarded as a field.

 The key must only contain the following characters `[-_a-zA-Z0-9<space><tab>]`
 and cannot be `OTP` as it's reserved for otpauth URIs.